pdxvampire/cyd/cyd01/readme.md

 # cyd01 - set up a basic dev environment with a simple board test

+## Setup
+In Arduino IDE turn on Serial Monitor via Tools -> Serial Monitor.

+## Expected Behavior
+When you upload the sketch you should see the onboard LEDs blink 3 times, plus logging in the Serial Monitor.

 ## Sample Output From Serial Monitor
 ````
 18:33:01.213 -> x�x�x�x��xxxx�x����x������x�x�